 - 2 or 3 sprigs of fresh thyme

 - ¼ teaspoon cracked black pepper

 - 16 oz pasta (450g) I used Pennoni Rigati, penne or fusilli work very well too.

 - ½ cup hard Italian cheese finely grated, you can use parmesan if you're not veggie.

 - A small handful of fresh basil chopped, plus more for serving

 - 1 ¼ cup of mozzarella (125g) grated

 To Make the Sauce

-- Heat 1 tbsp of olive oil in a saucepan.
+- Heat 1 tablespoon of olive oil in a saucepan.
 Add the onion and celery and saute until springy, about 5 minutes.
-Add 2 minced cloves of garlic and 1/2 a tbsp of dried oregano to the pan then cook for another minute.
+Add 2 minced cloves of garlic and ½ a tablespoon of dried oregano to the pan then cook for another minute.
 Pour in the bottle of passata.
-Pour half a cup of water into the passata jar, put the lid back on tightly, shake the bottle then pour that into the saucepan too.Add 1/2 a tbsp of balsamic vinegar to the sauce along with 2 or 3 sprigs of thyme and 1 dried bay leaf.
+Pour half a cup of water into the passata jar, put the lid back on tightly, shake the bottle then pour that into the saucepan too.Add ½ a tablespoon of balsamic vinegar to the sauce along with 2 or 3 sprigs of thyme and 1 dried bay leaf.
 Stir the sauce and season with salt and pepper.
 Bring the sauce to the boil then reduce to a simmer and leave to simmer, stirring often.
 Let the reduce until it is thick so it coats the back of a wooden spoon.